xmtp/xmtp-dot-org/docs/tutorials/launch.md

 Preparing to launch?
 Be sure to:

-- Follow the development and UX best practices provided in the documentation of the XMTP features you included in your app
 - Run through these [recommended test cases](test-your-app)
 - Revisit these [performance guidelines](performance)
 - Enable your app to track privacy-preserving metrics to help you understand app usage.
 For example: